Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 &copy; 2003

-## Dpdl API Documentation
+## Dpdl API documentation

 DpdlEngine V1.0

 This is the Dpdl scripting API documentation.

 The API's are available as:
-- Java APIs
+- Java API's
+- Dpdl import Libraries
-- Native import Libraries
+- Native Libraries
 - Native functions

 ### Java APIs

 Dpdl allows to load and access java classes and methods via dedicated API functions **`loadObj(..)`** and **`getClass(..)`**.

-This allows Dpdl to access a broad set of APIs and libraries.
+This allows Dpdl to access a broad set of API's and libraries.
 The references for resolving the classes are defined in the class definition file './DpdlLibs/libs/classes.txt'.

-The 'DpdlEgine lite' Demo release includes the Java Runtime API, the JavaFX and the bluecove JRS-82 API as defined in the  class definition file.
+The 'DpdlEgine lite' Demo release includes the Java <ins>JRE API</ins>, the <ins>JavaFX API</ins> and the <ins>Bluecove JRS-82 API</ins> as defined in the  class definition file.

 [Java API](http://www.seesolutions.it/apidoc/Java_Platform_API_1_5.html)